Chooling98/med-vqa-comparative-study/README.md

 This project investigates the performance gap between domain-specific and general-purpose models in medical imaging tasks.
 Our findings demonstrate that:

-- **CNN-LSTM (task-specific)**: 62.50% accuracy (150/240)
+- **CNN-LSTM (task-specific)**: 58.33% accuracy (140/240)
 - **LLaVA-1.5 (zero-shot)**: 47.92% accuracy (115/240)

-The 14.58% performance gap highlights the importance of domain adaptation for medical VQA tasks.
+The 10.41 percentage points performance gap highlights the importance of domain adaptation for medical VQA tasks.

 ## 🎯 Key Findings